- Gifted medical intuitive

 - Invest in programs that are compassionate and culturally sensitive to support children and families, therefore, preventing the root cause of 80 percent of chronic and preventable disease that is overburdening the system.

-As an international motivational speaker, Dr. Carolle brings her message of self-empowerment through her award-winning books, workshops, virtual events, radio, podcasts, magazines, newspapers, and Television.
+As an international motivational speaker, Dr. Carolle brings her message of self-empowerment through her award-winning books, CME and workshop presentations, virtual events, radio, podcasts, magazines, newspapers, and Television.